sparcopen/do-a-doathon/guide/giant_shoulders.md

 * How to communicate between on-site and remote participants
 * How to document what has been done and learned
 * When to have breaks and whether and how to structure them
+* Make a movie/ song / other piece of art about any of the above